semuconsulting/pyubx2/README.md

 If the optional 'validate' parameter is set to `True`, `parse` will validate the supplied UBX message header, payload length and checksum.
 If any of these are not consistent with the message content, it will raise a `UBXParseError`.
 Otherwise, the function will automatically generate the appropriate payload length and checksum.

+An additional optional 'mode' parameter allows you to specify either output (0=GET) or input (1=SET, 2=POLL) message modes.
+Ordinarily this can be left at the default 0 (GET).

 Attributes within repeating groups are parsed with a two-digit suffix (svid_01, svid_02, etc.).